bigdayangyu/ml-project/README.md

 • **classify.py**
 This file is the main testbed to be run from the command line.
-It takes care of parsing command line arguments, entering train/test mode, saving models/predictions, etc. Once again, do not change the names of existing command-line arguments.
+It takes care of parsing command line arguments, entering train/test mode, saving models/predictions, etc.

 • **models.py**
-This file contains a Model class which you should extend.
+This file contains a Model class.
 Models have (in the very least) a fit method, for fitting the model to data, and a predict method, which computes predictions from features.
-You are free to add other methods as necessary.
-Note that all predictions from your model must be 0 or 1;
-if you use other intermediate values for internal computations, then they must be converted before they are returned.

 • **compute_accuracy.py**
 This file is a script which simply compares the true labels from a data file (e.g., bio.dev) to the predictions that were saved by running classify.py (e.g., bio.dev.perceptron.predictions).

 • **run_on_all_datasets.py**
-This file is not necessarily needed, but is included simply to make it easier for you to test your algorithms on all datasets, and to make sure that your algorithms even run on the test sets.
-Inside this script you can specify the main data directory, which should contain all of the *.train, *.dev, *.test files, along with an output directory (for models and predictions).
+The script loops through the datasets to train and test on each file in main data directory, which should contain all of the *.train, *.dev, *.test files, along with an output directory (for models and predictions).
-The script loops through the datasets to train and test on each.
-Feel free to modify this script as needed; by default, it assumes the data directory is ./datasets and that the desired output directory is ./output.